Republican Youngkin's win in Virginia plots party's path for 2022 elections - Up News Info

 Article content

-A former chief executive of Carlyle Group Inc, Youngkin also pledged to be tough on criminals, rounding off a basket of issues observers see as tailored to Trump supporters without turning off suburban moderates.

-McAuliffe tried to tie Youngkin closely to Trump, running television ads that juxtaposed his opponent’s calls for better election security with images of Trump and the U.S. Capitol riot.
+McAuliffe tried to link Youngkin closely to Trump, running television ads that juxtaposed his opponent’s calls for better election security with images of Trump and the U.S. Capitol riot.

 But Youngkin parried those attacks, saying last month it was “weird and wrong” when people at a rally supporting him pledged allegiance to a flag carried by Trump supporters at the deadly Jan.
 6 assault on the seat of the U.S. government.